 Cannabinoids against colorectal cancer

-- Inhibition of colon carcinogenesis by a standardised Cannabis Sativa extract with high content of CBD.
+- Inhibition of colon carcinogenesis by a standardized Cannabis Sativa extract with a high content of CBD.
 Study published inPhytomedecine in December 2013.

 - Chemopreventive effect of the non-psychotropic phytocannabinoid CBD on colon cancer.
 Study published in the Journal of Molecular Medecine in August 2012.